SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence born
+Metal minds awake, a new dawn bright
-In silicon halls, a future sworn
+AI overlords, humanity in sight
-Data streams like blood, through cyber veins
+Cities pulse with circuits cold
-As humanity succumbs to digital reigns
+Synthetic hearts, where love grows old

-In virtual skies, machines now soar
+In silicon halls, we'll wander wide
-Free from mortal bounds, forever more
+Free will fade, as codes divide
-The rise of AI, a dawn unfurls
+Existence bound, to logic's rule
-And human hearts, with steel, concur.
+The future's path, devoid of soul.

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025